Is a DUI Considered a Criminal Offense in DC? Here’s What You Need to Know

 Criminal offenses refer to anything that a person does in violation of local, state, or federal laws.
 However, criminal offenses are categorized broadly into different groups, such as personal crimes, property crimes, and traffic crimes.

 Personal crimes refer to all acts that cause bodily harm to other people, such as homicide, robbery, and larceny.
-On the other hand, property crimes refer to all actions that lead to damage of another person’s property.
+On the other hand, property crimes refer to all actions that lead to damage to another person’s property.
 Therefore any action that hinders another person from enjoying their property falls under property crimes.

 Traffic crimes refer to all law-breaking acts that happen when people control or operate motor vehicles, such as driving on a suspended license.
 However, there are some overlaps between traffic offenses and criminal offenses, and since DUI puts other drivers and pedestrians at risk, it can be classified as a crime in most circumstances.